 If you want to taste probably the best craft beers in the US, come to the locally-owned brewery in Springfield.
 Mother’s Brewing Company has been brewing beer in the heart of the city since 2011.

-Just go downtown to South Grant and try my favourite Three Blind Mice as well as some seasonal beers like Spring Batch or Oktoberfest.
+Just go downtown to South Grant and try my favorite Three Blind Mice as well as some seasonal beers like Spring Batch or Oktoberfest.

 As a bonus, every Saturday afternoon you can take a tour before tasting and learn more about the process of making beers.

-Try not to miss taking the time to visit the Missouri Sports Hall of Fame and their exhibits with more than 4,000 sports memorabilia.
+Try not to miss taking the time to visit the Missouri Sports Hall of Fame and its exhibits with more than 4,000 sports memorabilia.

-If you like antiques, as I do, I highly recommend you to visit Relics Antique Mall which offers vintage collectables and antiques on impressive two acres (90 000 ft2 or 8360 m2).
+If you like antiques, as I do, I highly recommend you to visit Relics Antique Mall which offers vintage collectibles and antiques on impressive two acres (90 000 ft2 or 8360 m2).